Phase transitions and polarization switching in quasi-one-dimensional organic ferroelectrics of phenyltetrazole family: APHTZ

 where $\eps_0$ is the dielectric permittivity of a free space, $i$ is either $a$ or $b$, and

 Here $\eta_0\equiv\eta_1=\eta_2$ is the spontaneous order parameter.
 In the paraelectric phase ($\eta_0=0$), both permittivities obey the Curie-Weiss law with the Curie-Weiss temperatures

 Before going into the numerical calculations, the following disclaimer should be made.
 The fitting procedure for PHTZ crystals is complicated by a severe deficit of experimental data, like the value of the transition temperature, or the temperature curves of spontaneous polarization and static permittivity, usually available for ferroelectric crystals.
-The chosen values of the fitting parameters are very preliminary and must be adjusted when additional data become available.
-The present calculations are thus aimed only to illustrate the qualitative behavior of the system predicted by the developed model; the specific values of the calculated characteristics should be considered with caution.
+The chosen values of the fitting parameters are preliminary and must be adjusted when additional data become available.

 First, it is obligatory that $J_{11}>0$ to ensure the FE ordering and absence of modulation within each sublattice.
 The further choice of the model parameters is based on the assumption that the ground state of the system is FE-I. In this case we must put $J_{12}>0$.